awslabs/amazon-neptune-tools/neptune-gremlin-client/readme.md

 ## ClusterEndpointsRefreshAgent

 The `ClusterEndpointsRefreshAgent` allows you to schedule endpoint updates to a client based on a Neptune cluster ID.
-The identity under which you're running the agent must be authorized to perform `rds:DescribeDBClusters` for your Neptune cluster.
+The identity under which you're running the agent must be authorized to perform `rds:DescribeDBClusters`,  `rds:DescribeDBInstances` and `rds:ListTagsForResource` for your Neptune cluster.

 The following shows how to refresh a client with a cluster's available replica endpoints every 60 seconds: